 PHIT is planned and convened by the Centers for Disease Control and Prevention (CDC), Center for State, Tribal, Local and Territorial Support (CSTLTS) and the National Network of Public Health Institutes (NNPHI).

-The Public Health Improvement Training (PHIT) on June 7-9, 2021 in San Antonio, Texas, will feature a series of hands-on, skill-building workshops designed to elevate practice to the next level for the public health improvement workforce in order to take action in public health performance improvement topics such as:
+The Public Health Improvement Training (PHIT) on June 7-9, 2021 (virtual), will feature a series of hands-on, skill-building workshops designed to elevate practice to the next level for the public health improvement workforce in order to take action in public health performance improvement topics such as:

 - Resource Management (workforce development and financial management)